 - There are no entry fees for any youth show activities.

 Youth Judging/Management Contest

-- Contest will consist of questions relating to dairy goat management, health, equipment, feeds, hay, and judging.
+- Management contest will consist of questions relating to dairy goat management, health, equipment, feeds, hay.

 - The seniors may be asked to give one set of reasons, if time allows.
 (These reasons would be given without the animals standing in front of you.)

-- The official placings of the judging classes will be from a panel of ADGA Licensed Judges and their judgment will be final.
+- The official placings of the judging contest will be from a panel of ADGA Licensed Judges and their judgment will be final.

 - The questions on health and nutrition will be written by individuals trained in these areas (e.g., veterinarians and nutritionists) and their judgments will be final.

 - An award will be presented to the highest scoring individual in each division.
-The placings will be announced at the end of the week at the awards ceremony.
+The placings will be announced at the end of the week.

 Youth Showmanship Contest